Things to Do

-In summer, adventure seekers flock to the Emerald Outback at Beech Mountain, a trail park which features nearly 10 miles of gorgeous single-track and double-track trails.
-Mountain biking, hiking, and trail running are prevalent in the Emerald Outback, as well as on several other miles of trails maintained by the parks & recreation department.
+In summer, adventure seekers flock to the Emerald Outback at Beech Mountain, a trail park which features more than eight miles of gorgeous trails near the top of the mountain.
+Hiking, mountain biking and trail running are prevalent in the Emerald Outback, as well as on several other miles of in-town trails maintained by the parks & recreation department.

 If golf is your game, the manicured fairways of Beech Mountain Club provide some of the most spectacular scenery in Western North Carolina.
 Golfers can see four states from this ridge-top layout.
 The club provides the exclusive amenities of a private resort, yet is accessible to most visitors via on-mountain lodging.

 Fly anglers enjoy finding hidden trout streams across the mountain, while recreational fishing is available at Buckeye Lake and Coffey Lake, both of which are stocked annually.
 Coffey Lake also has a paved 1/8-mile trail around the lake that's ideal for walking and jogging.

 In winter, Beech's high elevation and average annual snowfall of 84.6 inches create a snowy wonderland for Beech Mountain Resort, the premier ski and snowboard destination in North Carolina.

 Beech Mountain Resort, at 5,506 feet in elevation, is the highest ski area east of the Rocky Mountains.
 It has a nice variance of open trails that accommodate all levels of skiers, the fastest chairlift in North Carolina, and two terrain parks with regularly updated features that cater to snowboarders.